What do you think when you make errors in Greek?

 So what can you do?

-Let’s accept the fact that we will make errors.
+Let’s accept the fact that you will make errors.
+Everyone does.

-Realizing where the errors come from and why we tend to make more of them in some cases, is a reminder of our humanity.
+Realizing where the errors come from and why you tend to make more of them in some cases, is a reminder of your humanity.

 Really.
 You’re not a robot with a malfunction.